When you consider free things to do on a European Vacation, perhaps the well-worn cliche that says "the best things in life are free" springs to mind.

 There are admission fees for Westminster Abbey, but those who choose to worship here can see the inside for free.
-Evensong is at 5pm on Mondays, Tuesdays, Thursdays, and Fridays, plus at 3pm on Saturdays and Sundays.
+Evensong is daily, except on Wednesday.
 These are your opportunities to hear the Abbey Choir perform.

 Boat tours in Amsterdam can be quite pricey.
 But one of the more revealing trips can be yours at no cost.
 You can traverse the older part of the Amsterdam port on a free ferry available behind the Central rail station.
 It's a short ride, but it might be a nice change of pace after a day of walking through the sites.

 The Northern Lights or Aurora Borealis, the Midnight Sun and the Polar Nights are three things you won't want to miss in Scandinavia, depending upon the timing of your visit.
 Although getting to Scandinavia countries can be expensive, consider these three natural treasures handsome dividends on your investment.